rgeo/rgeo-shapefile/README.md

 If you are using Ruby 1.8, use version `0.2.x` of this gem.

-## To-do list

-* Improve test case coverage.
-* Support for writing shapefiles.
+If you are using Ruby 1.9, use version `0.3.x` of this gem.

 ## Development and support

 Documentation is available at http://rdoc.info/gems/rgeo-shapefile

-Source code is hosted on Github at http://github.com/rgeo/rgeo-shapefile
+Source code is hosted on Github at https://github.com/rgeo/rgeo-shapefile

 Contributions are welcome.
 Fork the project on Github.

-Report bugs on Github issues at http://github.org/rgeo/rgeo-shapefile/issues
+Report bugs on Github issues at https://github.com/rgeo/rgeo-shapefile/issues

 ## Acknowledgments

-RGeo is written by Daniel Azuma (http://www.daniel-azuma.com).
+`rgeo-shapefile` was orginally written by Daniel Azuma (http://www.daniel-azuma.com).

 Development is supported by: